 During the nature walks, you are given a chance to explore the very relaxing forest situated in Bwindi.
 The trail climbs to the summit of Rukubira Hill for seraphic views of the Bwindi forest and the Virunga volcanoes.

 Not to forget, the thrilling and mind-blowing community walks, on this adventure you get to learn about different indigenous people such as the Batwa and the Bakiga people.

-To get to this park, you can either go by the road where you will use Masaka road towards southwestern Uganda or you can go by air.
-When going by air, travelers can fly from Kajjansi Airfield to Kisoro with prior arranged transportation for park transfers.
+To get to this park, you can either go by the road where you will use Masaka Road towards southwestern Uganda or you can go by air.
+When going by air, travelers can fly from Kajjansi Airfield to Kisoro with ealy arranged transportation for park transfers.

 The best time to visit these exciting Mountain gorillas is between December and February because, during this time, the forest trails are drier and less slippery but the park can be visited at any time throughout the year because it is abundant with wildlife throughout the year.

-Uganda safari, trips & tours from Uganda gorilla trekking tours to exciting game drives in the most visited Uganda Safari Destinations that will leave you wanting for more.
-The perfect Uganda safaris for you and your budget.
+Uganda safari, trips & tours from Uganda gorilla trekking tours to exciting game drives in the most visited Uganda Safari Destinations will leave you wanting for more.
+The perfect Uganda safari for you and your budget.